Privacy Notice and FAQs

 • Internet or Other Network Activity, including browsing or search history, and information regarding your interactions with our Sites, emails, or advertisements.

-• Payment Information, including credit or debit card number, or other financial information.
+• Payment Information, including credit or debit card number, or other financial information (via third party payment processors).

 • Job Applicant Data: Name, gender, age, date of birth, email address, mailing address, telephone number, social media profiles, and in certain instances, identification documents, residency and work permit status, social security number (which may also be considered sensitive personal information) or other taxpayer/government identification number.
 This data also includes any professional qualifications, prior employment history, education history, additional information included in curriculum vitae, and references, as well as notes collected by interviewers and other professional assessment information.
 If we offer you a job, we may collect additional background information, such as credit history and eligibility information (as permitted by law).